 “Well, let’s take visas.
 Although it seems obvious to you and I that you need a visa to go to somewhere like Russia, not everybody thinks of it.
 Or not everybody realises that it might be a bit of a palaver.
 It’s not just a question of, ‘Please can I have a visa?’ and ‘Of course, here it is!’
 You have to fill in a form.
 You have to take some photographs.
 You have to submit your passport.
 It takes two or three days before it comes back, and then you have to do the same for Mongolia and China.
 It’s very difficult do all this in under two weeks, unless you start paying monstrous courier fees to have documents motorbiked from embassy to embassy!

-“And then there are vaccinations,” Neil continues.
+There are vaccinations required.
 “We don’t know what jabs you had as a kid.
 If you don’t come from an EU country, you may have had a very different set of vaccinations.
 Or you may have had none at all.
 We suggest that you consult a doctor, or better still a travel clinic (most GP’s aren’t very up to speed on what the latest situation is).
 In some places in China, there’s a possibility of yellow fever.
 In Siberia, it’s ticks.
 You may want to get an encephalitis jab, although you would be extraordinarily unlucky to contract this from ticks, which anyway are only infectious from May to June.
 Since most of our clients go after that time, it doesn’t usually become an issue.
 Some jungle gel to keep biting insects off you is a good idea.”

 “We do like to make sure that people are aware, rather than turning up and saying ‘Bloody hell, we should have been told about this before!’.
 There’s nothing much to worry about really; in the end, these are fairly simple countries to go to.
 They’re all quite civilised.
 It’s just about letting people know in advance what they are going to need.
 Sun cream, for example: it’s amazing, the number of people who haven’t clocked that in Siberia in the summer the temperature gets up to 40°C, and they turn up in anoraks thinking that they’re going to freezing Siberia so they’d better dress up and take their gloves!
 You can never predict the assumptions that people might have made.
 Without nannying them too much, we don’t want them to fall ill, and we want them to have a good time, and to come with everything they need to get the most out of every day of the trip.
 Everything in the end is for their safety, comfort and convenience – some of it, for their legal safety, and the rest to make sure they don’t get bitten by some horrible insect!”

-Neil also suggests that women bring a head scarf.
+It is also suggests that women bring a head scarf.
 Not for the ticks, but because in Russian Orthodox churches (90% of the churches in the country), women are supposed to cover their heads.
 It’s a question of how concerned you are not to cause offence.
 Men, conversely, are supposed to take their hats off in church.
 The monastery in the forest where the Romanov bodies were burnt is very strictly Orthodox, and doesn’t like to admit women in jeans.
-As such, Neil’s guides distribute over-skirts for anyone who needs them, to ensure that everything goes smoothly.
+As such, the guides distribute over-skirts for anyone who needs them, to ensure that everything goes smoothly.
 That way, women don’t have to worry about bringing their own skirts, which would be unnecessary except for these 20 minutes of the trip.
 A little preparation can go a long way.
-As Neil puts it:

 Excerpt from the Trip Info Pack